aklofas/map-machine/README.md

 ### Road Lanes (Experimental)

 To determine the road width Map Machine uses the [`width`](https://wiki.openstreetmap.org/wiki/Key:width) tag value or estimates it based on the [`lanes`](https://wiki.openstreetmap.org/wiki/Key:lanes) value.
-If lane value is specified, it also draws lane separators.
+If a lane value is specified, it also draws lane separators.
 This map style is highly inspired by Christoph Hormann's post [Navigating the Maze](https://blog.imagico.de/navigating-the-maze-part-2/).

 #### Example